Fires (military)

 Fires is the related tasks and systems that provide collective and coordinated use of Army indirect fires, air and missile defense, and joint fires through the targeting process.
 Alternatively, it can be defined as the use of weapon systems to create a specific lethal or nonlethal effect on a target.

 Fires has traditionally focused on fire support systems such as artillery and close air support, but is increasingly being used to refer to non-lethal systems including information operations, cyberwarfare, and civilian-military relationships.

 Warfighting Function

-Fires is one of the six warfighting functions defined by the US Army, which also include movement and maneuver, intelligence, sustainment, command and control, and protection.
+Fires is one of the six warfighting functions defined by the US Army, which also includes movement and maneuver, intelligence, sustainment, command and control, and protection.
 The fires warfighting function is the related tasks and systems that provide collective and coordinated use of Army indirect fires, AMD, and joint fires through the targeting process.
 Army fires systems deliver fires in support of offensive and defensive tasks to create specific lethal and nonlethal effects on a target.
-The fires warfighting function as defined by the Army includes the following tasks:
+The fires warfighting function, as defined by the Army, includes the following tasks: